Ryan Jeffers Preview, Player Props: Twins vs. Guardians

 Ryan Jeffers At The Plate

-- In 11.8% of his games this season, he has hit a home run, and 3.6% of his trips to the plate.
+- Looking at the 76 games he has played this season, he's homered in nine of them (11.8%), and in 3.6% of his trips to the dish.

-- In 21 games this year (27.6%), Jeffers has picked up an RBI, and in nine of those games (11.8%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- In 27.6% of his games this year, Jeffers has had at least one RBI.
+He's picked up more than one in 11.8% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.